gbevan/github-insttoken/README.md

 Go binary to get a GitHub App ephemeral Installation token for a repository to allow git `clone` / `pull` etc operations over https.

+This is to simplify the steps detailed in [authenticating-with-github-apps](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/)

 ## Usage:
 ```bash
 ./github-insttoken \